Peru

 Key Medical Information for Expats in Peru:

-• Serious illness or emergency will require medical evacuation out of the country
+• Serious illness or an emergency will require medical evacuation out of the country

 • Medical equipment can be limited outside Lima